 In close collaboration with the hospital building director, Q-bital delivered a spacious combined treatment centre with a footprint of 4,500 m2.
 The Healthcare Space included six operating theatres with holding and recovery areas, a nursing department and clinic facility with a range of dedicated spaces to suit a highly efficient, independent day surgery facility.

 The operating rooms were equipped with the most up-to-date equipment, surgical lamps, pendants and monitors, and offered enough space to perform all surgical procedures safely and efficiently.
 As the ceiling pendant was heavier than normal, additional reinforcements were needed for the ceiling to support the extra weight.
 As a result, the construction can now safely support a weight equivalent to a small Volkswagen car.

 The operating rooms had to meet the strictest requirements and comply with ISO 5 to meet international standards.
 The build was validated according to the VCCN RL-7 guidelines to guarantee a safe environment optimal for surgical procedures.

 The new outpatient clinic was completed in just 8 months from start to finish, which provided a cost saving of 30% compared with traditional build.
 The facility was produced independent of the ongoing traditional build of the new hospital, with both projects able to run in parallel.

-The facility is now operational five days per week.
+The Healthcare Space is now operational five days per week.
 The number of procedures carried out has increased, as the new facility has been designed for higher throughput and higher efficiency.
 The day surgery centre can also provide a back-up facility for the main hospital.
 During downtime in the main facility, all surgical procedures could be carried out in the new centre if required.

 Q-bital’s modular solution is designed to serve for a period of 10 to 12 years, offering additional flexibility for the future.
 Part of the building could be repurposed for use in another location once the new hospital in Zwolle is complete.